Consumers Energy: Electric vehicles

 In early 2018, General Motors (GM) and Consumers announced that they formed a partnership to develop "smart charging" technology for owners of electric vehicles.
 Consumers Energy plans to buy or lease over 100 electric vehicles from GM.
 The two companies will test new electric vehicle charging technology.
 The technology will let vehicle owners plug in their car to be charged, but it will delay the actual charging until nighttime during off-peak energy hours.
 Additionally, Consumers will invest $7.5 million "to encourage the development of EV charging stations across Michigan."

 Philanthropy

 Annually, Consumers Energy awards about $10 million to Michigan nonprofit organizations through grants, employee and retiree contributions and, corporate giving.
 It has helped to raise over $1.8 million towards United Way's Michigan campaign initiatives, created fund-raising campaigns at their facilities and participated in employee-volunteer events.
 Consumers Energy has also worked on early childhood development and education in Michigan and has also received Wildlife Habitat Council (WHC) compliant certificates for its efforts to promote environmental education.

 In 2013, Consumers Energy was given the William Booth Award by The Salvation Army in recognition of its long history of philanthropic activities and leadership for the PeopleCare assistance program.
 Since the beginning of PeopleCare program, it has contributed $27 million in energy bill credits.

+Political activities

+Consumers Energy executives are closely connected to corporate advocacy groups and government positions in Michigan.
+President and CEO Garrick Rochow sits on the board of directors of the American Gas Association and the Edison Electric Institute, as well as other state-level business organizations.
+Brandon Hofmeister, Senior Vice President of Sustainability and External Affairs, previously served as energy and climate policy advisor to then-governor Jennifer Granholm and currently sits on Governor Gretchen Whitmer’s Council on Climate Solutions.
+He is also president of Consumers’ charitable arm.

+Hofmeister also sits on the board of directors of Citizens for Energizing Michigan’s Economy (CEME), a dark money organization that has operated in Michigan since 2013, running ads opposing renewables and supporting utility-friendly politicians.
+Consumers gave $43.5 million to CEME between 2014 and 2017.
+In 2018, the Michigan Public Service Commission ordered Consumers to cease donations to CEME for two years due to its activities.

+In 2023, 113 of 148 state legislators in Michigan had accepted campaign contributions from Consumers or its employees.
+Aric Nesbitt, chair of the House Energy Committee from 2013 to 2016, and Joe Bellino, chair of the House Energy Committee from 2019 to 2023, received the two largest direct campaign contributions from Consumers among the legislators.